 - 12.2 - The jury handles protests, sanction matters, and unpredictable situations.

 - 12.3 - Tournament Jury decisions cannot be appealed.
-Notice that the final decision may not correspond to a FIFA rule based in Fair-Play.
+Notice that the final decision may not correspond to a FIFA rule.

 13 - Protest and Sanctions